Judge: Texan charged in Capitol riot can go on Mexico trip

 Cudd was initially charged last month with entering a restricted building and disorderly conduct.
 She was released on a personal recognizance bond.

-On Wednesday, a federal grand jury indicted her on those two charges and three additional charges: obstruction of an official proceeding, disorderly conduct in the Capitol as well as parading, demonstrating or picketing in the building.
+On Wednesday, a federal grand jury indicted her on those two charges and three additional charges: obstruction of an official proceeding, disorderly conduct in the Capitol and parading, demonstrating or picketing in the building.

 She was seen in a Facebook video during the U.S. Capitol riot saying, “We did break down” House Speaker Nancy Pelosi’s door.
 But Cudd, a former Midland mayoral candidate, later said that she didn’t personally go into Pelosi’s office or see people break the door and that when she said “we,” she meant all of the people who were at the Capitol.
 She said she didn’t do anything violent or destroy any property.